Bruna-Andelieri/FungiFantasy/README.md

 ![responsive](docs/mockup_responsive.jpg)

 Fungi Fantasy is a comprehensive e-commerce platform offering enchanting garden decor.
 Users can explore and purchase a variety of decorative mushrooms, while also creating personal accounts to track orders and preferences.
-Administrators have full control to manage products, handle inquiries, and curate an immersive experience for garden enthusiasts.
+Administrators have full control to manage products, handling inquiries, and curate an immersive experience for garden enthusiasts.

 You can view the live site at **[Fungi Fantasy](https://fungi-fantasy-4819ad1964c1.herokuapp.com/).**